-Epicondylitis is a chronic symptomatic inflammation of the forearm tendons at the elbow.
+Epicondylitis is a symptomatic chronic inflammatory condition of the forearm tendons at the elbow.

-It is an overuse syndrome in the elbow, caused by microtears in the tendons attaching to the epicondyles of the elbow following repetitive injury.
+It is an overuse syndrome in the elbow.
+It is caused by microtears in the tendons attaching to the epicondyles of the elbow following repetitive injury.
 It affects males and females equally, with a peak onset between 35-54 years old.

-There are two common types described: lateral epicondylitis (or “Tennis elbow”) and medial epicondylitis (or “Golfer’s elbow”).
+There are two types commonly described: lateral epicondylitis (or “Tennis elbow”) and medial epicondylitis (or “Golfer’s elbow”).
 Lateral epicondylitis is the more common, affecting 4-7 people per 1000 per year.

-This article predominantly focuses on lateral epicondylitis (medial epicondylitis is described in brief at the end of this article).
+This article predominantly focuses on lateral epicondylitis, with medial epicondylitis described at the end of this article.

 The medial and lateral epicondyles are small bony tuberosities on the distal end of the humerus (Fig. 1).
 The common extensor tendon attaches to the lateral epicondyle, acting as the common attachment for the superficial extensor muscles of the forearm.